oanhnn/oanhnn.github.io/_posts/2016-02-29-how-to-force-https-behind-aws-elb.md

    ```

 ## One more thing
-Sometimes, your ELB health check request is HTTP (port 80), you must exclude it form rewrite rule
+Sometimes, your ELB health check request is HTTP (port 80), you must exclude it
-or make other port for health check request.
+from rewrite rule or make other port for health check request.
 Eg with NGINX:

 ```conf
 server {